-That sounds simple—and to a degree, it is, thanks to email service providers and testing software providers rolling out functionality that makes email A/B testing much easier to execute.
+That sounds simple—and to a degree, it is, thanks to email service providers and testing software providers rolling out functionality that makes email A/B testing much easier to execute than in past.
 However, it’s also rather simple to mess up your email A/B testing and either come to the wrong conclusion or undermine your results completely.

 1. Test your automated and transactional emails, not just your broadcast and segmented emails.

 That’s a shame because while A/B testing your broadcast and segmented emails gives you a competitive edge, A/B testing your automated and transactional emails gives you a huge edge.
-Successful email programs are 70% more likely than less successful programs to A/B test their triggered emails at least once a year.
-And successful programs are 95% more likely than less successful ones to A/B test their transactional emails at least once a year.
+Successful email programs are 58% more likely than less-successful programs to A/B test their triggered emails at least once a year.
+And successful programs are 53% more likely to A/B test their transactional emails at least once a year.

 Both of those actions are in the top 10 of 20 Things Successful Email Marketing Programs Do.

 While triggered emails are often lauded as set it and forget it programs, remember that Nothing in Email Marketing Is ‘Set It and Forget It.’
-These emails account for the majority of email marketing revenue at nearly 13% of brands, according to Litmus’ State of Email Creative report.
+These emails account for the majority of email marketing revenue at more than 13% of brands, according to Litmus’ 2018 State of Email Survey.
 And that percent is only going to grow in the years ahead.

 2. Focus your email A/B testing efforts on campaign elements that are most likely to move the needle on performance.

-Sometimes tiny tweaks to minor elements can move the needle for you, but it’s generally wise to focus your testing on key email elements, such as subject lines, calls-to-action, hero images, and headlines.
+Sometimes tiny tweaks to minor elements can move the needle for you, but it’s generally wise to focus your testing on key email elements, such as subject lines, calls-to-action, and images.

-According to our survey of more than 3,500 marketers for our State of Email Creative report, this is where most brands currently focus their email A/B testing efforts.
+According to our survey of 3,000 marketers, this is where most brands currently focus their email A/B testing efforts.
 You should, too.

 In addition to those elements, your automated emails have other elements that are worth testing.
 In my book, Email Marketing Rules, I recommend testing: